dougmartin/Conditerate/README.md

 3. $1 - one-based index of the loop
 4. $even - true if loop index is even
 5. $odd - true if loop index is odd
+6. $class - "even" if index is even, "odd" if index is odd
-6. $first - true on the first iteration of the loop
+7. $first - true on the first iteration of the loop
-7. $last- true on the last iteration of the loop
+8. $last- true on the last iteration of the loop